Ailsa Bosworth MBE

 “My rheumatoid arthritis was very aggressive,” says Bosworth.
 “But it was three years or more before I was finally given the disease-modifying drugs that, today, are routinely given immediately on diagnosis.
 As a result, my RA wasn’t controlled properly, and I sustained a lot of irreversible damage.”

-I am soon to have my 20th RA-related operation
+I am soon to have my 20th rheumatoid-arthritis related operation

 Indeed, Bosworth has undergone extensive surgery to counter the effects of rheumatoid arthritis over the years, including replacement knees, hips, elbows, ankles and a partially fused neck.
 The disease is now affecting her vision, too; so, in July, she will have her 20th operation, this time to improve the sight in her left eye.